httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 necessary frames have been received on stream zero MUST also result in a stream error of type `PROTOCOL_ERROR`.

-The referenced certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the sender's ability.

-If these requirements are not satisfied, the recipient MAY at its discretion either return an error at the HTTP semantic layer, or respond with a stream error {{RFC7540}} on any stream where the certificate is used. {{errors}}
+The referenced certificate chain needs to conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the sender's ability, or the recipient is likely to reject it as unsuitable despite properly validating the authenticator.
+If the recipicent considers the certificate unsuitable, it MAY at its discretion either return an error at the HTTP semantic layer, or respond with a stream error {{RFC7540}} on any stream where the certificate is used.
-defines certificate-related error codes which might be applicable.
+{{errors}} defines certificate-related error codes which might be applicable.

 ## The CERTIFICATE_REQUEST Frame {#http-cert-request}